 - Add that to other guaranteed sources of income.

-When you are done with the calculation compare the answer to your current annual expenses to see if the amount you projected to have is enough to cover the living expenses you normally have.
+When you are done with the calculation, compare the answer to your current annual expenses to see if the amount projected is enough to cover the living expenses you normally have.

 - A couple, age 55.